WordPress Migration Without Losing SEO Rankings: Complete Guide

 tar -czvf wordpress_backup_date.tar.gz /var/www/html/

 Note: If you use a managed WordPress host or a plugin-based backup service, follow their documented backup procedure and verify the backup is complete and restorable before proceeding.
+Do not assume the backup is valid without testing it.

 Step 3: Set Up the New Server

 Configure the new server before moving any data.
 Install the same version of PHP your site currently runs on, set up the same or equivalent web server configuration, and ensure the SSL certificate is ready before you point traffic at it.
+Matching the old environment as closely as possible reduces the number of variables that can cause problems.

 Your goal is for the new server to be a working clone of the old one before DNS changes.
 This means: